byuflowlab/undergrad-onboarding/497R/README.md

 # ME EN 497R FLOW Lab

 ## Overview
-ME EN 497R is a research course that may be applied toward the technical elective requirement for the Mechanical Engineering program (and occasionally other programs, e.g. Applied Physics).
+ME EN 497R is a research course that may be applied toward the technical elective requirement for the Mechanical Engineering program (other coursre numbers are used in Physics, Math, etc.).
 The overall goal of the 497R course is to give undergraduates research experiences typically reserved for graduate students, albeit in an format accessible to the abilities and time constraints of an undergraduate student.
-In the FLOW Lab, under the direction of Dr. Ning, we have somewhat formalized this course while also allowing a great deal of student-lead learning.
+We have formalized the structuer while allowing a great deal of student-lead learning.
-497R is a challenging course that requires self-motivation and we have high expectations of the students who choose to take this course.
+497R is a challenging course that requires self-motivation.

 ## Prequisites